JohnEarnest/Decker/docs/decker.md

 - if `y` is negative, choose a list of `|y|` random elements _without repeats_, provided sufficient elements in `y`.
 - if `random[]` is called without any arguments, the result will be a single floating-point number between 0 and 1.

 7) Column specs are strings in which each character indicates the type of a CSV column. `readcsv[]` and `writecsv[]` will ignore excess columns if more exist in the source data than in the column spec.
-Missing columns are padded with an appropriate "null".
+Missing columns are padded with nil.
 If the column spec is not a string, these functions will read/write every column in the source data as strings.
 Any pattern type recognized by `parse` and `format` is permitted as a column spec character, but they are interpreted without flags or subsequent delimiters.
 Additionally, underscore (`_`) can be used in a column spec to skip a column.
 If a single-character delimiter `d` is provided, it is used instead of comma (`,`) between records.

 8) `writexml[]` will convert anything which is not a dictionary, list, or _Array Interface_ into a string with the special characters (`"`,`'`,`<`,`>` and `&`) encoded as [XML entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references#Predefined_entities_in_XML).
 Lists will be recursively converted and concatenated without inserting extra whitespace.
 Any _Array Interfaces_ will be interpreted as having cast `char` and embedded directly _without_ escaping XML entities; Arrays can thus be used as a way to produce arbitrary XML/HTML entities or insert text fragments that are already valid XML.
 Dictionaries will be interpreted as XML tags with the following keys:
 - `tag`: the name of the XML tag.